 With more than 1,100 retailers and restaurants, and 18 hotels based in Lower Manhattan, it’s hard to keep up with all the diverse merchants – new and old – below Chambers Street.

 “Downtown Deals” is a free place for a Lower Manhattan business or organization to publish and promote special offers, discounts, or free services.
+The latest deals can be accessed at www.downtownny.com/downtown-deals.
 Business owners, museums and other organizations – as long as they are south of Chambers Street – can directly submit deals online.

 Some exciting deals that are already available include: